12194916/Tracking_and_counting_coordinates_objectSizes_with_yolov8/README.md

 2.**Counting.**
--This code is designed to track and count objects using a tracker algorithm.
-It utilizes a BYTETracker instance for object tracking and a LineCounter instance to keep track of objects crossing a specific line in the video frame.
+-This code combines object tracking, line crossing detection, and counting using a tracker algorithm.
+It annotates the video frames with bounding boxes, tracking IDs, and count information, providing visual feedback on the movement and counts of objects in the video.

 -The code starts by initializing the BYTETracker and creating a VideoInfo instance to gather information about the video.
 It then defines a frame generator function to read frames from the source video.